emilynyeo/parrot_project/README.md

 ## 👩‍🔬 Got questions?

 - **Scripts 1–4**: Primarily written by Mel
-- **Scripts 5–6 and onwards**: Authored by Emily, further exploring the data with new analyses
+- **Scripts 5–6 and onwards**: Coded by Emily, further exploring the data with new analyses

 ---